52North/sensor-web-tutorial/docs/hands-on/09_01_sos_installation_war_file.md

 - En-/Disable the simple transactinal security
 - Configure the allowed IPs or the Authorization token

+This menu is very important when operating an SOS server in the Web.
+If the SOS server is publically available, you should activate the "Transactional Security".
+With enabling the transactional security, you can make sure that no external users can insert or delete data in your SOS server.
+An efficient approach in this menu is to restrict the access to the transactional operation only to the local server or to known IPs within your loacl network.
+In addition, you can set access tokens which can be used for the authorisation of clients.
+The recommendation is to restrict the IP addresses which may write into the SOS server.

 ###### CRS

-The `CRS` settings provides the definition of
+The `CRS` settings provides the definition of different settings related to coordinate reference systems used by the SOS.

-- Axis order in the database
+- Axis order in the database (depending on how your database management system organises geo-coordinates, the order of the axes can be changed, e.g. first x coordinate than y coordinate)
-- The default CRS for database and responses
+- The default CRS for database and responses (the CRS that is used by default in the database and in the SOS responses)
-- Supported CRS
+- Supported CRS (setting which coordinate references shall be supported by the SOS server)

 ###### Procedure Description

 The `Procedure Description` settings provides the definition of

-- Enrich the SensorML description with additional information (from database)
+- Enrich the SensorML description with additional information (from database): If you insert a sensor into the SOS, you submit a SensorML file.
+However, with the content of the database, there may be additional information added to the existing SensorML documents (e.g. details about available data delivered by the sensor).
-- Define some parameter used for SensorML generation

 ###### EXI Binding

-The `EXI Binding` settings provides the configuration of how EXI should be compressed
+The `EXI Binding` settings provides the configuration of how EXI should be compressed.

+EXI stands for Efficient XML Interchange.
+This is a method for more efficient transmission of XML documents using a binary encoding.
+This reduces the data volume a lot but it is not commonly supported by clients.
+This setting should only be used if you have specific use cases requiring EXI and if you are sure that the client software supports EXI.

 ###### Streaming